Meet Our Shura Council

 Farheen Hassan has been part of the Minnesota mosaic since 1998.
 Born in the United Arab Emirates and growing up in the UK and Pakistan, she appreciates the value diversity brings to our state and nation as a whole.
 An AMI Certified Montessori guide, she holds degrees in Psychology and Education.
 Farheen has been engaged in the community as a teacher, consultant, administrator, Montessori advisor, volunteer, and a board member at Az-Zahra Madressah in Brooklyn Park.
 A mother of three daughters, Farheen is passionate about social justice, women’s rights, and advocacy for minorities.
 As a hijab–wearing immigrant woman, she recognizes the lack of representation of Muslim women leaders in our culture and communities.

-Maher Mahmood is a graduate of the University of Minnesota Law School.
-She currently works as an attorney at Best & Flanagan LLP in Minneapolis.
+Maher Mahmood is a graduate of the University of Minnesota Law School and currently works as an attorney.
 Maher is passionate about serving the community and has been a volunteer for the Islamic Society of Woodbury, Council on American and Islamic Relations (CAIR-MN), Tubman, and Second Harvest.
 As a student, she was actively involved with the Muslim Law Student Association and hosted various leadership events.
 She believes in the importance of an organization like RISE that not only seeks to empower Muslim woman but foster them with the right skills so they can be leaders in their own communities.

 Biftu Nejash is a University of Minnesota Alum with a degree in Marketing.
 She is currently a Project Manager at Clockwork where she serves as a strategic partner to her clients.
 Passionate about leadership development, she serves as a Shura Council member at RISE where she aims to connect and amplify the voices of Muslim women in the spaces they take up.
 In her free time, she loves to travel and explore new corners of world.

 Maria Nezami graduated from the University of Minnesota with her Bachelors of Arts degree in Speech-Communication.
-She works for AT&T in the finance field and also as a consultant for Novation Education Opportunities, a charter school authorizer.
-She has worked for the Special Education Department for the Bloomington School District, has served on the founding team of a successful charter school Star of the North and worked for Multilingual Word as an interpreter for the Dari/Persian language in clinics and hospitals throughout the Twin Cities.
-In 2018, Maria joined Faith in Minnesota to organize and advocate for elections and political process.
-She loves traveling, reading, cooking, scrapbooking and spending time with family and friends.
+Currently, she works for AT&T in the finance field on their business wireless accounts and also as a consultant for Novation Education Opportunities, a charter school authorizer.
+Maria worked for the Special Education Department for the Bloomington School District with children and served on the founding team of a successful charter school: Star of the North.
+She also worked for Multilingual Word, as an interpreter for the Dari/Persian language in clinics and hospitals throughout the Twin Cities.
+In 2018, Maria joined Faith in MN to organize and advocate for our state’s elections and political process.
+She is involved in interfaith groups and loves traveling, reading, cooking, scrapbooking and spending time with family and friends.
+She has a YouTube cooking channel called Cooking With Maria & Little Mustafa.

 Emaan is a recent graduate from St. Catherine University.
 She majored in Public health with a double concentration in health sciences and public policy as well as minored in Biology.
 She has experience in organizing and community outreach.
 Recently she served as an organizer for three candidates who ran for the Minnesota State House of Representatives and aid in getting all three candidates elected to office serving in the majority.
 Emaan works as a legislative assistant at the Minnesota House of Representatives for the DFL house Caucus.